 However, it isn’t as simple as grinding up the leaf.
 Instead, the sweetener is quite highly processed with the glycoside compounds in the leaf being dehydrated, purified, and extracted.

 The result is a sweetener that can be labeled as natural, is much sweeter than sugar, and is also much lower in calories.

 Like monk fruit extract, it is recognized by the FDA with a GRAS status meaning "generally regarded as safe."
 It’s an excellent substitute for sugar in moderation and certainly safer than artificial sweeteners.

 Stevia is a great sweetener for people suffering from diabetes.
 After all, the antioxidants contained within can help undo some of the damage done by this disease.

 You should use sugar-free protein powders as it reduces unnecessary calories and lessens the risk of weight gain and unwanted spikes in your blood sugar levels.
 It's a vital benefit among people with a family history of diabetes or other related illnesses.

 No, stevia isn't as bad as artificial sweeteners.
 It is a naturally occurring sweetener that contains no calories and is much better for you than artificial sweeteners.
 Artificial sweeteners may contain zero calories, but they have also been linked to causing diabetes and some cancer risks.
 On the other hand, Stevia has been shown to improve the body’s insulin response, and the high amount of antioxidants can help fight the damage done by obesity and diabetes.

 What's Our #1 Favorite Product

-It comes naturally flavored with chocolate, and the rice protein is easily absorbed and released to your body when you need it.
+It comes naturally flavored with chocolate, and the brown rice protein is easily absorbed and released to your body when you need it.

 It mixes well into a shake, and I’ve even tested it out in the kitchen, baking some seriously tasty chocolate protein cookies.